-Our ability to utilize our net operating losses, or NOLs, is currently limited, and may be limited further, under Section 8c of the Körperschaftsteuergesetz (German Corporation Income Tax Act or KStG) and Section 10a of the Gewerbesteuergesetz (German Trade Tax Act or GewStG).
+Our ability to utilize our net operating losses, or NOLs, is currently limited, and may be limited further, under Section 8c of the German Corporation Income Tax Act ("Körperschaftsteuergesetz" or KStG) and Section 10a of the German Trade Tax Act ("Gewerbesteuergesetz" or GewStG).
 These limitations apply if a qualified ownership change, as defined by Section 8c KStG, occurs and no exemption is applicable.
 Generally, a qualified ownership change occurs if more than 50% of the share capital or the voting rights are directly or indirectly transferred to a shareholder or a group of shareholders within a period of five years.
 A qualified ownership change may also occur in case of a transaction comparable to a transfer of shares or voting rights or in case of an increase in capital leading to a respective change in the shareholding.
 In the case of such a qualified ownership change tax loss carry forwards expire in full.
 To the extent that the hidden reserves (stille Reserven) taxable in Germany exceed the tax loss carry forward, they may be further utilized despite a qualified ownership change.
 In case of a qualified ownership change within a group, tax loss carry forwards will be preserved if certain conditions are satisfied.
+Additionally, tax loss carry forwards may be retained upon application under certain conditions, to the extent that the corporation has exclusively maintained the same business operations since its establishment or at least since the beginning of the third year prior to qualified ownership change ("fortführungsgebundener Verlustvortrag").
+If the aforementioned application is made and, after the qualified change of ownership, this business operation is discontinued, the most recently determined tax loss carry forward would be lost.